 7. They aren’t having fun.

 Depending on the kid, this can be huge.
-My Chloe has to have fun in everything she does.
+My middle daughter has to have fun in everything she does.
 It’s her primary motivator.
 My other two are a little different, but they certainly don’t mind making practice more fun.
 After all, a “spoonful of sugar helps the medicine go down,” right?
 Mary Poppins really knew what she was talking about.

 If your child is having trouble learning to read music, don’t just drill flashcards.
 Flashcards are tedious and boring and absolutely no fun at all.
 Turn it into a game!
 Tape a music staff on your rug with masking tape and then throw a beanbag at it.
 Your child must then tell you which note the beanbag is on.
 Or make a memory game which requires them to match the note on the staff with the letter-name.